micmejia/bible-dump/NKJV/Acts/Acts 7.md

 And the second _time_ Joseph was made known to his brothers, and Joseph's family became known to the Pharaoh.

 ###### 14
-Then Joseph sent and called his father Jacob and all his relatives to _him,_ [^b]seventy-five people.
+Then Joseph sent and called his father Jacob and all his relatives to _him,_ seventy-five people.

 ###### 15
 So Jacob went down to Egypt; and he died, he and our fathers.